 - Maintain commitment to a postdoctoral fellowship program and an American Psychological Association–accredited internship program in Health Service Psychology

 - Promote self-care and the maintenance of a work-life balance

-At Counseling and Psychological Services (CAPS), we believe in the diversity of thoughts, ideas and experiences, inclusive of race/ethnicity, color, gender, socioeconomic status, sexual orientation, language, national origin, religion, age, and intersecting identities.
+At CAPS, we believe in the diversity of thoughts, ideas, and experiences, inclusive of race/ethnicity, color, gender, socioeconomic status, sexual orientation, language, national origin, religion, age, and intersecting identities.
 We affirm our commitment to recognize and address bias and oppression.
-We assist students by providing culturally sensitive mental health services and educational outreach that challenges oppressive and unjust forces, and work to reduce injustice both within the university and the broader community.
+We assist students by providing culturally sensitive mental health services and educational outreach that challenges oppressive and unjust forces and work to reduce injustice both within the University and the broader community.